 Online Banking

-Loud Budgeting: What It Is and How It Can Help You Reach Your 2025 Money Goals
+Loud Budgeting: What Is It and How It Can Help You Reach Your 2026 Money Goals

 The budgeting mindset shift you need for the year ahead.

-If you've ever felt awkward turning down dinner plans or skipping a concert because it's not in your budget, you're not alone.
+If you've ever felt awkward turning down plans because it's not in your budget, you're not alone.

-But what if saying "I can't, I'm saving" wasn't something to whisper, but something to celebrate?
+But what if saying "I can't go, I'm saving" wasn't something to whisper, but something to celebrate?
 That's the idea behind loud budgeting, a trend that's helping people take charge of their financial futures.

 The term "loud budgeting" was originally coined by comedian and writer Lukas Battle as a counter-movement to the "quiet luxury" aesthetic.
 In a cheeky video, Battle encouraged people to embrace transparency about their budget by stating things like: